LeoWorley/ig-folowers-and-following/README.md

 - Tracks new and removed following accounts
 - Historical data storage
 - Daily change reports
+- View followers/following lists sorted by date added

 ## Setup

+You can run this project either using a virtual environment or Docker.

+### Option 1: Virtual Environment

 1. Create and activate a virtual environment:
 ```bash